Rahul-Sharma-87/Angular_ClinicalSurveyApp/README.md

-# ng2-Survey
+# Angular Survey app
-A general purpose Survey application to conduct survey based on questionnaire set for clinical trials
+A general purpose Survey demo application to conduct survey based on questionnaire set for clinical trials